isomerpages/moe-bedoksouthsec/_prospectus/Secondary One Orientation Programme and CCA Fair 2025.md

 </tbody>
 </table>
 <p>Parents are welcomed to join the CCA Fair.
 Please be seated at the school
-hall by 2:20 p.m. for the informative talk on CCA &amp; Assessment (LEAPS 2.0).&nbsp;
+hall for the informative talk on CCA &amp; Assessment (LEAPS 2.0).&nbsp;
 <br>
 <br><strong>Selection Trials and CCA Experience</strong>
 <br>Selected CCAs will be conducting <strong>selection trials</strong> as well